malinacrudu/join---A-social-network-app/README.md

 <img src="images/3.png" alt="User's friends" />
 If someone wants a new friend they can send them a friend request.
 <img src="images/4.png" alt="Add friend" />
-An user can reject or accept a request and, in case they change their mind they can cancel a request they sent.
+An user can reject or accept a request and, in case they changed their mind, they can cancel a request they sent.
 <img src="images/5.png" alt="Requests" />
 <img src="images/14.png" alt="My Requests" />